ifecog/Taxi-API/README.md

 # Taxi-API
-Taxi API is a real time, fully-functional, robust, and scalable REST API.
+Taxi API is a real-time, fully-functional REST API that enables transportation technology companies to deliver seamless and efficient customer experiences.

 ## Table of Contents
 * [General Info](#general-info)